ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - Added a performance option to hide duplicate or all Item Ward displays.
 - Patched a null safety hole in MiscUtil.GetRootWithLocators.
 - Removed some unused BepInEx plugin soft dependency flags.

-**7.2.0**

-- Added barebones config preset support to the AutoConfig module.
-	- See `AutoConfigPresetAttribute`, `AutoConfigContainer.ApplyPreset()`.
-- Added support for Risk of Options buttons.
-	- No attribute, must use `Compat_RiskOfOptions.AddOption_Button()` manually.
-- Publicized `AutoConfigContainer.FindConfig()`.
-- Removed remaining unused BetterUI references.
-- Updated lang version to C#9 and implemented its features for some minor project cleanup.
-- Updated dependencies.